 By conducting diversity and inclusion training, and other measures, for organization heads, we will promote female participation and change awareness throughout the organization as we offer female managers career development support via a mentor system and other initiatives.
-Moreover, the working group we set up to promote female participation provides proposals and exchanges, cross-meetings that allow young females in general positions to interact, and seminars by women in active roles, and is raising female employees' motivation and supporting their career development.
+Moreover, the D&I working group we set up provides proposals and exchanges, cross-meetings that allow young females in general positions to interact, and seminars by women in active roles, and is raising female employees' motivation and supporting their career development.

-Diversity and inclusion training for organization heads (Mitsui Fudosan, with opening speech by the President)
+Diversity and inclusion training for organization heads (Mitsui Fudosan, with opening speeches by management)

-Promotion Project Team for employees on childcare leave (Mitsui Fudosan Retail Management)
+Information exchange put on by the Diversity Management Promotion Project Team for employees on childcare leave (Mitsui Fudosan Retail Management)

-Lecture and seminar (speakers included our former director and advisor on our female participation.
-Masako Egawa, and her introducer)
+Lecture and seminar (speakers included our former director and advisor on our female participation, Masako Egawa, and her introducer)

-As a listed company that excels in the promotion of women's participation, we were jointly selected by the Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE) for the "Nadeshiko Brand".
+As a listed company that excels in the promotion of women's participation, we were jointly selected by the Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE) for the "Nadeshiko Brand" for the second year in a row.

 The "Nadeshiko Brand" program aims to promote investment in and accelerate the efforts of listed companies that excel in "promoting women's participation" by showcasing them as attractive issues for investors who place importance on "improving corporate value over the medium to long term".
-The Company was selected in recognition of our various initiatives, including efforts to change the conduct and awareness of management, and development of a promotion system.